Circuit-Analysis/circuit-analysis.github.io/chapter-13.md

 \draw[very thick,red] (1.92,0) -- (5.,0)
 (3.5,0) node[above]{3~m};
 \end{tikzpicture}
-\end{center}

 The result of the operation is the location that the combination points to, in this case +5.
-\begin{center}

 \begin{tikzpicture}
 \draw[latex-latex] (-1.5,0) -- (5.5,0) ; %edit here for the axis
 \foreach \x in {-1,0,1,2,3,4,5} % edit here for the vertical lines